The Search Process

 UNRELATED DONOR SEARCH

-Coordinators at transplant centers should have access to the Bone Marrow Donors Worldwide (www.bmdw.org), a collaborative effort of 51 registries in 37 countries.
+Coordinators at transplant centers should have access to the Bone Marrow Donors Worldwide (www.bmdw.org), a collaborative effort of 72 volunteer stem cell registries in 52 countries.
 The database contains the phenotypes of more than eight million prospective bone marrow and blood stem cell donors.
 After obtaining a summary report, the coordinator can narrow the search to a few specific registries that have potential matches, and submit to those specific registries, according to the five-step process outlined in the next section.